Engee documentation

 No

-# Operating frequency vector (Hz) — operating frequency range of the user antenna or acoustic element
+# Operating frequency vector (Hz) — the operating frequency range of a custom antenna or acoustic element

 Vector / matrix of real numbers